- III. Passport and citizenship of Saint Kitts and Nevis by investment

 VIII.
 Passport and citizenship of Malta by investment

 From this section, you can learn about the Maltese citizenship-by-investment Government program that was started in 2014 and that provides for the opportunity to acquire an EU passport in a legal manner.
 The program has been operating successfully.
 It is characterized by strict due diligence checks that every candidate for Maltese citizenship has to pass.
-The passport of Malta provides for visa-free access to a vast number of national states including the USA.
+The passport of Malta provides for visa-free access to a vast number of countries and territories including the USA.

 IX.
-Passport and citizenship of Cyprus by investment
+Passport and citizenship of Montenegro by investment

 In this section, you can find information about the ways to acquire citizenship of Montenegro by investing into real estate or a business venture in the country.
 Here you will learn about the uses of the Montenegrin passport in practice.
 It should be noted that currently Montenegro offers the most affordable opportunity to acquire European citizenship for money.
 The country is expected to join the European Union in the middle of the next decade.

 Other economic citizenship programs

 Below please find information about citizenship-by-investment programs that are implemented by the countries in various parts of the world.
 Without doubt, these programs deserve your attention too.

 X. Passport and citizenship of Turkey by investment

 Starting with this section, you can learn about the possibilities to invest into Turkish real estate and other assets in order to acquire citizenship of the country.
 The Turkish economic citizenship program was launched in 2017 and when the prices were cut by a half a year later, it turned into a true bestseller.
 Thousands of people have already acquired citizenship of Turkey by investment.
 Would you like to join the group?
 Please read the articles that you can find below.

 XI.
 Passport and citizenship of Vanuatu by investment